The Texas Pond is proud to offer an opportunity for a deserving student of one of our Blue Goose members.

 - The sponsoring Blue Goose member must be an initiated member of The Honorable Order of Blue Goose International for two operating years (July to June) immediately prior to submission of the application.

 - The sponsoring Blue Goose member must be in good standing with the Texas Pond and the Grand Nest.
-All Texas Pond dues must be current, and the Blue Goose member must attend four (4) business meetings between July 1st – April 30th for an applicant’s scholarship application to be reviewed and considered for award.
+All Texas Pond dues must be current, and the Blue Goose member must attend four (4) Texas Pond meetings or events between July 1st – April 30th for an applicant’s scholarship application to be reviewed and considered for award.
 The Blue Goose fiscal year runs from July 1st to June 30th.

-- Applicants not currently a Blue Goose Scholarship recipient can be a:
+- Applicants for a Blue Goose Scholarship recipient may include:

 - Current senior in high school, or prep school, and must be currently or subsequently enrolled in, and accepted as, a full-time undergraduate student at an accredited college, junior/ community college, university, or certified trade school.